 Your skin is shedding all over the place

-It's true—you're living among piles of dead human skin cells.
-"Over the course of a day, we shed almost a million dead skin cells, approximately 30,000 to 40,000 every hour of any given day," Dr. Bowe says.
-"Our stratum corneum [outermost layer of skin] consists of about 15 to 20 layers of dead skin cells, which shed to allow new living cells to push up from beneath them."
+It’s true—you’re living among piles of dead human skin cells.
+“Over the course of a day, we shed almost a million dead skin cells, approximately 30,000 to 40,000 every hour of any given day,” Dr. Bowe says.
+“Our stratum corneum [outermost layer of skin] consists of about 15 to 20 layers of dead skin cells, which shed to allow new living cells to push up from beneath them.”
 This organic material is a major contributor to household dust—which some people find gross to contemplate.
-Though one interesting study found these dead skin cells may have a positive contribution to your environment.
-Skin cell dust may chemically react with ozone to actually improve indoor air pollution.
-For skin care, it is important to exfoliate dead skin gently, so it doesn't clog pores.
-Find out more incredible things the human body does every minute.
+It’s important to exfoliate dead skin gently, so it doesn’t clog pores.

 There are bugs crawling all over (and inside) you

 Your body is a hotbed of activity for all sorts of microscopic creatures.
-But never fear—some of these "bugs" are actually good guys.
-"There are more than one trillion bacteria in the skin, originating from roughly one thousand different species," Dr. Bowe says.
-"Through their sheer strength in numbers, these friendly microbes can stop the advance of bad bugs, preventing an invasion and staving off skin infections."
-When in balance, our skin's "microbiome" is actually the key to a healthy complexion—and these good bugs work inside the body, too.
-"We want to try to get more probiotics into our diets, to help nourish the good bugs in our guts," Dr. Bowe says.
-When your intestinal microbiome is healthy, your body is, too.
-Here are more surprising ways your body can heal itself.
+But never fear: Some of these “bugs” are actually good guys.
+“There are more than one trillion bacteria in the skin, originating from roughly one thousand different species,” Dr. Bowe says.
+“Through their sheer strength in numbers, these friendly microbes can stop the advance of bad bugs, preventing an invasion and staving off skin infections.”
+When in balance, our skin’s “microbiome” is actually the key to a healthy complexion—and these good bugs work inside the body, too.
+“We want to try to get more probiotics into our diets, to help nourish the good bugs in our guts,” Dr. Bowe says.

 You have really weird thoughts

 Have you ever imagined shouting out in church, swerving your car, or pushing someone in front of a train?
-You're not alone: Over 93 percent of people in a recent study had at least one "intrusive thought" in the past three months.
-"Intrusive thoughts are unwanted thoughts or images that seem to pop into our minds against our wishes, and often focus on the thing that would be most inappropriate in a setting or the thing that we most fear," says Hannah Reese, PhD, an assistant psychology professor at Bowdoin College.
-"For this reason, they are usually upsetting or distressing to the person having the thought."
+You’re not alone.
+“Intrusive thoughts are unwanted thoughts or images that seem to pop into our minds against our wishes, and often focus on the thing that would be most inappropriate in a setting or the thing that we most fear,” says Hannah Reese, PhD, an assistant professor of psychology at Bowdoin College.
+“For this reason, they are usually upsetting or distressing to the person having the thought.”
 The problem is not actually having the thought, but that as soon as we try not to think about it, our mind starts monitoring whether or not we are thinking about it, which actually makes the thoughts happen more frequently, she says.
-"So, when we experience an intrusive thought, it is best to recognize it for what it is, not take it seriously, and let it fade away on its own," Dr. Reese says.
+“So, when we experience an intrusive thought, it is best to recognize it for what it is, not take it seriously, and let it fade away on its own,” Dr. Reese says.
 If you find yourself unable to do this, you could consider seeing a psychologist.
-Read about more weird compulsions that are totally normal—and others you should worry about.

 Your dreams push boundaries

-Speaking of weird images you can't get out of your head, no doubt you've experienced a bizarre dream or two.
-Scientists still haven't been able to explain the purpose of these strange reveries, but theories include filtering information and boosting learning and memory.
-Here's another theory that sleep expert Richard Shane, PhD, creator of the Sleep Easily method, subscribes to: "Dreams are an expanded state of consciousness, beyond the limits of our usual linear thinking, so they can help loosen the constriction and excess control in thoughts, emotions, and body that builds up during the day," he says.
-"That is a source of rejuvenation and the restful quality we get from sleep."
-Find out more surprising things your dreams reveal about you.
+Speaking of weird images, no doubt you’ve experienced a bizarre dream or two.
+Scientists still haven’t been able to explain the purpose of these strange reveries, but there are many theories.
+Here’s one theory that sleep expert Richard Shane, PhD, subscribes to: “Dreams are an expanded state of consciousness, beyond the limits of our usual linear thinking, so they can help loosen the constriction and excess control in thoughts, emotions, and body that builds up during the day,” he says.
+“That is a source of rejuvenation and the restful quality we get from sleep.”

 You suddenly jerk awake

-You know the feeling: You're about to fall asleep when suddenly your whole body twitches.
-This "hypnic jerk" or "sleep start" might even be accompanied by a feeling of falling.
+You know the feeling: You’re about to fall asleep when suddenly your whole body twitches.
+This “hypnic jerk” or “sleep start” might even be accompanied by a feeling of falling.
 According to the National Sleep Foundation, up to 70 percent of people sometimes have them.
-They're nothing to worry about—although scientists don't know exactly why they happen.
-Hypnic jerks are likely caused by a natural down regulation of your body that may be misinterpreted by the brain as a reason for concern.
-"We often hold tension in our muscles from stress during the day," Dr. Shane says.
-"When we begin to relax on the way to sleep, sometimes that tension releases as a jerk."
-On the other hand, here are strange things you didn't know were wrecking your sleep.
+They’re nothing to worry about—although scientists don’t know exactly why they happen.
+Hypnic jerks are likely caused by a natural down-regulation of your body that may be misinterpreted by the brain as a reason for concern.
+“We often hold tension in our muscles from stress during the day,” Dr. Shane says.
+“When we begin to relax on the way to sleep, sometimes that tension releases as a jerk.”
+(These are other strange things you didn’t know were wrecking your sleep.)

 You are constantly swallowing snot